PSBP-Library/psbp003/README.md

 ## Conclusion

-We defined some `trait Program` members in terms of `trait Computation` members.
+We have defined some `trait Program` members in terms of `trait Computation` members.